|Nutrition Facts (per serving)|

 Keep sauce warm or rewarm it when ready to serve.

 Grill the Sausage

-- A bun traditionally is not served with this dish, but french fries are a frequent accompaniment.
+- Unlike other varieties of German sausage, currywurst is not traditionally served on a bun or a roll, but french fries are a frequent accompaniment.